Rachel Anderson: Biography

-Born in 1943 in Hampton Court, Surrey, Rachel Anderson is the second of the five children born to Verily Anderson and Captain Donald Anderson, her siblings including the Janie Hampton and the television producer Eddie Anderson.
+Born in 1943 in Hampton Court, Surrey, Rachel Anderson is the second of the five children born to Verily Anderson and Captain Donald Anderson, her siblings including the author and health activist Janie Hampton.

 Leaving school at the age of 16, Rachel Anderson initially became a journalist, working for BBC Radio, newspapers and women's magazines.
-For 10 years she was children's book reviews editor for Good Housekeeping.
+For 10 years, she was children's book reviews editor for Good Housekeeping.
 Her first book – Pineapple, an adult novel – was published in 1965, in the same week that she and David Bradby were married.
 Her other books for adults are The Purple Heart Throbs: The Sub-Literature of Love (1974), Dream Lovers (1978), and For the Love of Sang (1990).
 She now writes mainly for a young readership.

 Her 2011 novel for teenagers, Asylum, was published in the same week as her mother's final book that was being completed at the time of her death the previous year.

 Rachel Anderson has four children and "a range of grandchildren" and lives mainly in Cromer, Norfolk.